JRodriguez9510/printf_mycopy/README.md

 ## Functions:

 Each function has its own description displayed as comments on top of it.
-You will find a file [https://github.com/JRodriguez9510/printf_mycopy/blob/master/_functions.c][_functions.c] were you can check the functions we have developed, as well as [https://github.com/JRodriguez9510/printf_mycopy/blob/master/man_3_printf][man page] manual page with the general use of the function, including the modifiers after the "%" flag.
+You will find a file [_functions.c][https://github.com/JRodriguez9510/printf_mycopy/blob/master/_functions.c] were you can check the functions we have developed, as well as [man page][https://github.com/JRodriguez9510/printf_mycopy/blob/master/man_3_printf] manual page with the general use of the function, including the modifiers after the "%" flag.

 As general rule for this repository each file contains up to 5 functions, and each function cannot be over 43 lines of code.